 PENALTY KICKS - Results from a contact foul or hand ball by the defending team within the penalty area or the large 18’ box on either end of the field.
 It’s a type of direct kick also.
 The ball is placed on the penalty spot, in front of the center of the goal.
 All players must remain outside the penalty area and the penalty arc until the ball is kicked.
 The goalkeeper must have both feet on the goal line until the ball is kicked.
 If after the ball is kicked, it rebounds off of the goal or the goal keeper and stays on the field, the ball is “live” and anyone can play it.

 TIE GAMES (Only for Playoff Games) - In the event of a tie game, a 5-man shoot out will be held to decide the winning team.
 The goalie that was in net at the end of the game MUST remain in net for the shoot out.
 The goalie is also allowed to be counted in, as one of the shooters in the shoot out.
 If the game is still tied at that point, then it becomes a sudden death situation.
 Each team will select another shooter to continue until one team scores and the other doesn’t.
 No player can shoot twice unless all of the players present on their team have had a turn shooting.

 PLAYER EQUIPMENT - Stoney Point Soccer Club requires that players in all divisions wear soccer shoes and shin pads.

-LENGTH OF GAMES - Intermediate games are 40 minutes per half & 10 minutes for half time
+LENGTH OF GAMES - U18 games are 40 minutes per half & 10 minutes for half time